MattWilliamsDev/resume/README.md

 * Implementation and maintenance of various ORM implementations

 ### Front-end Frameworks, Plugins, and APIs:
+* React & related tools (Redux, Reflux, etc)
+* Angular & RxJS
+* Bootstrap, as well as both React and Angular libraries built for use with it
+* Material Design, as well as both React and Angular libraries built for use with it
 * RequireJS [AMD Loading]
 * RactiveJS
 * BackboneJS [JS Framework]